 This should come as no surprise.
 Our ears hurt just by walking by construction sites.
-Construction workers are around loud drills and hammers all day!
+Construction workers can be around loud drills and hammers all day!
 How many do you see wearing hearing protective gear?

 Here are some easy ways to protect your hearing while you’re on the job:

-Even if you don’t have any of these occupations and don’t plan on pursuing them, you probably know someone who does.
+Even if you don’t have any of these occupations and don’t plan on pursuing them, you probably know people who do.
 Encourage them to get their hearing tested and to be mindful of their hearing health.
 They will thank you for it!